 - Fruit juices

-It is a good idea to see your doctor to get antibiotics and/or anti-diarrheal medications before you go.
+It is a good idea to see your doctor to talk about antibiotics and/or anti-diarrheal medications before you go.
 Don't take the antibiotics unless you need to.
 In most cases, they are not recommended as preventive medication.
 In the long run, they do more harm than good.

 Getting Treatment Right Away